-Chief executive Peter Long said TUI Travel had seen a "huge resurgence" in demand for vacations to Greece as the country stabilizes following its debt crisis and international bailout.
+Chief executive Peter Long said TUI Travel had seen a "huge resurgence" in demand for holidays to Greece as the country stabilises following its debt crisis and international bailout.

 Spain's Balearic Islands and Canary Islands, as well as Turkey, were popular too, while further afield, Jamaica was also attracting more visitors, he added.